-Emergency services will be stretched during this time.
+Emergency services may be stretched during this time.
 If you choose to use alcohol and other drugs, avoid needing emergency services by:

 Call 111 immediately if you or anyone around you experiences any of these symptoms while using alcohol or other drugs: